MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 ::: zone pivot="all,ios-ipados"
 ## iOS/iPadOS

-For frontline workers, iPad devices are a popular device type for frontline workers (FLW).
+iPad devices are a popular device type for frontline workers (FLW).
 The Shared iPad feature in Intune is designed for frontline workers.

 iOS devices can also be used, but it's not common.
 For iOS FLW devices, it's recommended to use [Azure AD shared device mode](/azure/active-directory/develop/msal-ios-shared-devices) and Intune together.
 In Intune, you enroll the device and create a device restrictions configuration profile.
 In the profile, you can allow (or prohibit) specific apps, and can hide apps.